• Skip to primary navigation

 Shaggy mane mushroom ink.

 I'm not going to go into the whole process of deliquescing and making culinary ink in this post.
-Basically, you let the mushrooms sit out and turn black, then you cook and process them into a smooth, black puree.
+You let the mushrooms sit out and turn black, then you cook and process them into a smooth, black puree.

 The mushroom compound butter here is just a fun idea for you to try after you've gone through the journey of making the ink.
 There's a step-by-step guide to making the ink in the link at the bottom of this post if you're interested.
 I owe a debt to mushroom hunting trailblazers Chef Chad Hyatt and David Arora for turning me onto the process of making the ink.